vk3105/Tweet-Collector/README.md

 # Tweet-Collector
-A tweet Colletor Java Program
+A tweet collecting Java Program using TwiiterJ library. code for accessing streaming API is available. code for accessing the older tweets is available.